uprun/git-auto-commit/README.md

 So commit on every change

 ## remarks aka known issues
-probably will not work with rebasing

-[ ] add --verbose as a parameter

 [ ] also push every commit - nah, I mean no need to do this pushing commits is not that hard and this allows for better privacy support